mpds-io/aiida-reoptimize/README.md

 ---
 ## Algorithms

-Currently, two types of algorithms are implemented...
+Currently, two types of algorithms are implemented.

 ### Gradient-based optimizers